kiseki-lol/estara/README.md

 A Kiseki experiment

 # Notice
-We want to inform you that our project is currently a work in progress.
-While it is open source and available for developers to explore, please be aware that Estara is not intended for regular user consumption.
+**This project is currently a work in progress!** While it is open source and available for developers to explore, please be aware that Estara is *not yet intended for regular user consumption*.
 Unless you are experienced in software development, we kindly advise against installing Estara in its current state.
-Thank you for your understanding.
+Thank you for your understanding!

 # Requirements
 - 64-bit version of Windows build 17763 or greater (i.e., Version 1809 or greater)
-- .NET 7 runtime (download via `winget install Microsoft.DotNet.SDK.7`)
+- .NET 7 SDK (download via `winget install Microsoft.DotNet.SDK.7`)

 # License
 ```